Copy Pipes

 Monitoring

 You can also monitor your Copy Pipes using the datasource_ops_log Service Data Source.
-This Data Source contains data about all of your operations in Tinybird.
+This Data Source contains data about all your operations in Tinybird.
 Logs that relate to Copy Pipes can be identified by a value of copy in the event_type column.

 For example, the following query aggregates the Processed Data from Copy Pipes, for the current month, for a given Data Source name.